llmer/farcaster-mcp/README.md

 }
 ```

-Since the MCP server is using the Server-Sent Events (SSE) [transport](https://modelcontextprotocol.io/docs/concepts/transports#built-in-transport-types) instead of the Standard Input/Output (stdio) transport, which Claude desktop only supports, the server won't work with it except through an [MCP proxy](https://github.com/sparfenyuk/mcp-proxy).
+**Note:** This MCP server supports both SSE and stdio transports.
+Claude Code and Cursor can connect via SSE endpoint.
+Claude Desktop uses stdio transport by launching the server directly with `uv run`.

 ### Available Tools
 The server exposes several endpoints that can be used to interact with the Farcaster protocol.
 Below are some of the tools that are exposed: